kaiulrich/kulrich_CarND-Advanced-Lane-Lines/README.md

 ![alt text][org_undistorted]

 ### 3. Preprozessing pipeline
 I used a combination of color and gradient thresholds to generate a binary image.
-You find the code located in the notbook in the Chapter "3.
+You find the code located in the notebook in the Chapter "3.
 Create a thresholded binary image"

-The two in first line show the
+The two in the first line show the
 * original image (Original)
 * the final binary image (Result)

-The three pictures in the bottem line are the result of the of the three thresholds combined to the result
+The three pictures in the bottom line are the result of the three thresholds combined into the final result

-* First picture:  Absolut sobel thresholding in x orientation on the L - Layer of an HLS encoded picture. (ksize = 3, hresh=(25, 100)) **ABS_SOBEL(L, x)**
+* First picture:  Absolute sobel thresholding in x orientation on the L - Layer of an HLS encoded picture. (ksize = 3, hresh=(25, 100)) **ABS_SOBEL(L, x)**

-* Second picture: Absolut sobel thresholding in x orientation on the S - Layer of an HLS encoded picture. (ksize = 3, hresh=(10, 100)) **ABS_SOBEL(S, x)**
+* Second picture: Absolute sobel thresholding in x orientation on the S - Layer of an HLS encoded picture. (ksize = 3, hresh=(10, 100)) **ABS_SOBEL(S, x)**

-* Mask to find the the light spots on the picture **LIGHT_MASK()**
+* Mask to find the light spots on the picture **LIGHT_MASK()**

 The Pipeline is defined as